nixworks/public/news/2014/02/17/index.md

 ##### Ethiopian Airlines Flight 702
 ### [Ethiopian Airlines Flight 702 between Addis Ababa and Rome is diverted to land at Geneva in an attempted hijacking by the co-pilot who claims to be seeking political asylum. ](/news/2014/02/17/ethiopian-airlines-flight-702-between-addis-ababa-and-rome-is-diverted-to-land-at-geneva-in-an-attempted-hijacking-by-the-co-pilot-who-claim.md)
-_Context: Geneva, Addis Ababa, Rome, Italy, Ethiopian Airlines Flight 702_
+_Context: Addis Ababa, Ethiopian Airlines Flight 702, Geneva, Rome, Italy_

 ##### The Tonight Show Starring Jimmy Fallon
 ### [American late-night show "The Tonight Show Starring Jimmy Fallon" premieres on the National Broadcasting Company, with Jimmy Fallon succeeding Jay Leno as host. ](/news/2014/02/17/american-late-night-show-the-tonight-show-starring-jimmy-fallon-premieres-on-the-national-broadcasting-company-with-jimmy-fallon-succeedi.md)
-_Context: The Tonight Show Starring Jimmy Fallon, Jimmy Fallon, NBC, Jay Leno_
+_Context: Jimmy Fallon, Jay Leno, NBC, The Tonight Show Starring Jimmy Fallon_

 ##### United Kingdom
 ### [Floods in the United Kingdom continue to worsen as the Met Office issues severe rain weather warnings for southwest England. ](/news/2014/02/17/floods-in-the-united-kingdom-continue-to-worsen-as-the-met-office-issues-severe-rain-weather-warnings-for-southwest-england.md)